aofarrel/Dockstore-Dictionary/README.md

 ## Usage
  Add entries to entries.py using template in entry_template.py, making sure to keep them in alphabetical order.
 To generate the actual glossary, run `python3 main.py` to generate RST output as output.txt

  The "definition" argument in GlossEntry can reference other entries.
 To do so, encapsulate the entry title you which to reference with brackets, such as "[WDL]", which will become a working internal link when outputting to RST.
+Do not put any alphanumeric characters immediately before or after either bracket.

- Upon committing, `outputs/output.rst` and `output/toc.txt` will be updated.
+ Upon committing, `outputs/output.rst` and `output/toc.txt` will be updated; see `hooks/pre-commit`

 ## Future Plans
  Fix bugs